joinnextblock/protocol-attn/README.md

 - Percentage fee on successful matches
 - Flat fee per match or confirmation
 - Premium services for enhanced analytics or targeting
-- Value-added services for PROMOTION CREATORS or VIEWERS
+- Value-added services for PROMOTION Creators or VIEWERS

 ### Best Practices